2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/LindseyPSmith7/status/1286239830725124099

-### Federal officers drag protestor away, fire munitions at crowd to cover | July 23rd
+### Federal officers drag protester away, fire munitions at crowd to cover | July 23rd

-Around 1:30 AM on July 23rd, federal officers are seen scuffling with protestors at the entrance to the fence surrounding the Justice Center.
-Protestors had broken the lock on the fence, opening the gate.
+Around 1:30 AM on July 23rd, federal officers are seen scuffling with protesters at the entrance to the fence surrounding the Justice Center.
+Protesters had broken the lock on the fence, opening the gate.

 Federal officers seize a woman and close the fence again.
 Officers drag the woman away, presumably to arrest her.
 They also fix the fence, securing the lock again.
 Officers then fire impact munitions and pepper spray through the fence.